Ash Grove, Missouri

 Ash Grove is a city in Greene County, Missouri, United States.
 The population was 1,512 at the 2020 census.
 It is part of the Springfield, Missouri Metropolitan Statistical Area.

 History

 Ash Grove was laid out in 1853.
 The city was named from a grove of ash trees near the original town site.
 A post office called Ash Grove has been in operation since 1849.

-The Berry Cemetery, Nathan Boone House, and Gilmore Barn are listed on the National Register of Historic Places.
+Berry Cemetery, Gilmore Barn, and the Nathan and Olive Boone Homestead State Historic Site, are listed on the National Register of Historic Places.

 Geography

 Ash Grove is located at (37.315629, -93.583829).

 According to the United States Census Bureau, the city has a total area of 1.22 sqmi, all land.

 The city is located approximately twenty miles northwest of Springfield, the state's third-largest city.